netlifeas/lightroom-integration/doc/manual.md

 User manual
 =====================
 The integration is built around two seperate Lightroom plugins, one for import and one for export.
+It support two different main scenarios:

+1. *RetouchLink on a locale server serving one or more retouch users*
+RetouchLink running on a server and is set to auto download jobs into a shared folder.
+The folder is then mapped on the computers the retoucher uses Ligthroom  on, and the users use the plugins to get next available job and export when finished.
+The plugins is then handling that not multiple users are working on the same jobs, etc.

+2. *One RetouchLink per retouch user*
+The plugins are not need in this case, but it helps the user dong the right things.
+It also has the benifit of the verification rules that can be set on export.
+For example that the exported images are in AdobeRGB or sRGB.

 #Requirements